adjust/android_sdk/README.md

 ### <a id="sdk-add"></a>Add the SDK to your project

-If you are using Maven, add following to yout `build.gradle` file:
+If you are using Maven, add the following to your `build.gradle` file:

 ```
 compile 'com.adjust.sdk:adjust-android:4.12.0'